Eojin-Han/eojin-han.github.io/content/authors/admin/_index.md

 ## About Me

 I am an (incoming) assistant professor of IT, Analytics and Operations in Mendoza College of Business at the University of Notre Dame.
 Before joining Notre Dame, I was an assistant professor of Operations Research and Engineering Management at Southern Methodist University.
-My research is broadly on combining operations research and analytics to resolve operational challenges arising in healthcare, supply chains and service systems.
+My research is broadly on using operations research and analytics to address operational challenges arising in healthcare, supply chains and service systems.
 For details on my research, please see below.

-My first name Eojin is pronounced as (the first "a" of award) + (jeen), but I'm used to all different ways of my name being pronounced 😉
+My first name Eojin is pronounced as (first "a" of award) + (jean), but I'm used to all different ways of my name being pronounced 😉